MeganSpielbergProjects/Chess/README.md

-# Projects
+# Chess game

 Hello!
 My name is Megan Spielberg and I am a software engineering student.
-This repo contains projects I want to showcase for my portfolio.
-It contains project done while studying at Fontys University of Applied Sciences and hobby projects.
+This repo contains a simple chess game to start of my profile building.